Roboy/roboy_dialog/docs/ScopeContext/5_personality_and_states.rst

 State Transitions
 -----------------

 A state can have any number of transitions to other states.
-Every transition has a name (like "next" or "errorState").
+Every transition has a name (like "next" or "error").
 When changing states, the following state can be selected based on internal conditions of the current state.
 For example, a state can expect a "yes/no" answer and have tree outgoing transitions: "gotYes", "gotNo" and "askAgain" (if the reply is not "yes/no").

+When designing a new state, the transition names are defined first.
+The transition name should describe a condition and not another state.
+For example, a good name would be "knownPerson" (take this transition when you meet a known person) or "greetingDetected" (take this transition when you hear a greeting).
+In this case, the name only defines a condition and allows the transition to point to any state.
+In contrary, a bad name would be "goToQuestionAnsweringState" because it implies that no other state than QuestionAnsweringState should be attached to this transition.
+This breaks modularity.

-When designing a new state, only the transition names are defined.
-The connections between states are defined in the personality file later.
+ Once the state is implemented, the connections between states are defined in the personality file.
 At run time the state machine loads the file and initializes the transitions to point to correct states.
-The destination state can be retrieved by the transition name using ``getTransition(transitionName)``.
+During the implementation, the destination state can be retrieved by the transition name using ``getTransition(transitionName)``.

 It is possible to remain in the same state for many cycles.
 In this case the ``getNextState()`` method just returns a reference to the current state (``this``) and the ``act()`` and ``react()`` methods are carried out again.
 If ``getNextState()`` returns no next state (``null``), the conversation ends immediately.